-The increase in net deferred tax assets and corresponding a luation allowance is primarily attribt ab e to additional net operating losses, additional research and development credits, and differences in amortization periods on the Company's intangible assets.
+The increase in net deferred tax assets and corresponding valuation allowance is primarily attributable to additional net operating losses, additional research and development credits, and differences in amortization periods on the Company's intangible assets.
 The Company completed an asset acquisition in January 2016 which resulted in \$293,307 of goodwill.
-For book purposes, the goodwill was classified as an indefinite lived asset and tested for impairment each are.
-For tax, the Company is allowed amortization expense on a 15 year life.
+For book purposes, the goodwill was classified as an indefinite lived asset and tested for impairment each year.
+For tax, the Company is allowed amortization expense over a 15 year life.
 Due to the indefinite life of the asset for book purposes, the Company could not assume there would be a deferred tax asset available to offset the liability in future years.
 This created a tax expense in 2016 equal to the tax effected amount of tax amortization, or \$6,844 in 2016.

 As of December 31, 2016, the Company has net operating loss carryforwards totaling approximately \$111.7 million expiring between 2019 and 2036.
-A portion of the total net operating loss carryforwards amounting to approximately \$35.3 million relate to the acquisition of Xoft, Inc. As of December 31, 2016, the Company has prov ded a at luation allowance for its net operating loss carryforwards due to the uncertainty of the Company's ability to generate sufficient taxable income in future years to obtain the benefit from the utilization of the net operating loss carryforwards.
-In the event of a deemed change in control, an annual limitation imposed on the utilization of the net operating losses may result in the expiration of all or a portion of the net operating loss carryforwards.
-There were no net operating losses utilized for the are ended December 31, 2016 or 2015.
+A portion of the total net operating loss carryforwards amounting to approximately \$35.3 million relate to the acquisition of Xoft, Inc. As of December 31, 2016, the Company has provided a valuation allowance for its net operating loss carryforwards due to the uncertainty of the Company's ability to generate sufficient taxable income in future years to obtain the benefit from the utilization of the net operating loss carryforwards.
+In the event of a deemed change in control, an annual limitation imposed on the utilization of the net operating losses may result in the expiration of all or a portion of the net operating losses utilized for the years ended December 31, 2016 or 2015.